ctphoenix/Python-Course-Material/chapter7.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:d421739915
 ## Exercise 3

-In this case study, we will continue taking a look at patterns of bird flights over time.
+In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.
+We will group the flight patterns by bird and date, and plot the mean altitude for these groupings.

+In this exercise, we will group the flight times by both bird and date, and calculate the mean altitude for each.

 *** =instructions
 - `birddata` already contains the `date` column.
 To find the average speed for each bird and day, create a new grouped dataframe called `grouped_birdday` that groups the data by both `bird_name` and `date`.